 The second approach was to make a summary of the lecture notes available to the students a number of days before the lecture.
-This approach started approximately at the two-third point of the module.
 The notes were placed on Moodle each Monday morning, with the lecture taking place each Thursday evening.
 The notes comprised a one-page document of the main points that would be covered in the upcoming lecture.
 The students were encouraged to access, download and read these notes in advance of the lecture and to prepare questions they may have had relating to the material.
 The students were also encouraged to bring the notes to the lecture.

 The third approach undertaken was to hold an in-class assessment at the lecture based on the material presented in the summary lecture notes.
 This was implemented to see if this would improve attendance and engagement.
-This approach spanned the last 3 weeks of the module.
-The assessment comprised of a short assignment within the lecture covering the material which was disseminated on Moodle prior to the class.
-The answers were made available once the students had submitted the work so the students were aware of whether they had answered it correctly or not.